amy-hart/digi-dino/README.md

 * Wait for the app to load, then give your dinosaur a name.
 * Once you've given your pet a name, hit the 'Save' button to get started.
 * As time passes your dinosaur's life-levels will decrease.
 If those life-levels reach zero your pet will die an untimely dealth!
 Keep your dinosaur fit and healthy by interacting with it as often as you can.
-* Unfortunately nobody can live forever, so when your pet reaches the ripe old age of '100' it will die, and the game will restart.
+* Unfortunately nobody can live forever, when your pet reaches the ripe old age of '100' it will pass away.
+The game will then restart.

 # Interacting with your dinosaur
 * Give your dinosaur a name.